emberjs/core-notes/docs-team/2015-09/september-24.md

 * MKN - Michael
 * LS - Leah
 * TD - Tom
-* RM - Locks / Roberto
+* RM - Locks / Ricardo
 * BM - Brendan McLoughlin

 **MKN**: Things are in good shape for our next ship date.
 Just the Initialized Snafu.
 There’s a reform to the registry and no docs for it.
 There’s someone who said they’re on it and will open a PR over the weekend (@dgeb).